Malaria.com is guided by an international advisory board from the worlds of media, epidemiology and technology.

 Michael Castleman has been called “one of the nation’s top health writers” (Library Journal).
 He is the author of 13 consumer medical guides, among them: Nature’s Cures, The Healing Herbs, and Before You Call the Doctor.
 Castleman has also written more than 1,500 articles for magazines and the Web.
 As a longtime scuba diver, Castleman has traveled to many locales where malaria is a major health problem.
 Personal use of malaria prophylaxis piqued his interest in the disease—and a commitment to help control it.

-Peter Goggin has been a leader in online health since 1995.
+Peter Goggin has been a pioneer in online health since 1995.
 As vice-president and co-founder of NetHealth, a division of Epicenter Communications, Inc., Goggin led the development of some of the first vertical health communities online, including Diabetes.com, Alzheimers.com, Depression.com, Obesity.com and others.
-In January, 1999, Goggin joined PlanetRx as Director of Project Management, and then PlanetRx’s Vice-President of Design and Production.
-He later joined ISL Consulting, a San Francisco Internet consulting firm specializing in strategic consulting and the development of open-source web applications.
-He is now Vice-President of Epicenter Communications, Inc., a Partner at Argonaut Ventures, LLC, and co-founder of Malaria.com.
+In January, 1999, he joined PlanetRx as Director of Project Management, and then PlanetRx’s Vice-President of Design and Production.
+Hi is now a Partner at Argonaut Ventures, LLC, and co-founder of Malaria.com.

 Mary Ellen Guroy MD